 Then there's these guys.
 People who are so stupid that they simply do not deserve to survive.

 Walking down the alley alone to tell his friend about the Serial Killer in town.
 Telling everybody in earshot he has vital evidence that he'll be taking to the authorities very shortly.
 Hovering in a known dangerous area without backup.
-Not telling the rest of the heroes about the upcoming trap laid out for them.
-Bullying a Dragon or Mugging the Monster.
+Not telling the rest of the party about the upcoming trap laid out for them.
+Accepting food and drink from the weird stranger who lives in the seemingly abandoned house in the middle of nowhere and keeps asking odd questions in a creepy monotone voice, such as if they came to the house alone and if anybody knows where they are (and, of course, answering "yes" and "no" to these questions).
+Bullying a Dragon, Mugging the Monster, or whatever.
 Touching buttons when told not to.
 Juggling Loaded Guns.
+Throwing the pin and holding onto the grenade.
+Plugging in electric appliances right next to their full bath.
 Refusing to believe his glory days are behind him.
 Blackmailing someone about murder.
 Not only possessing Genre Blindness, but putting Zaphod Beeblebrox's Peril-Sensitive Sunglasses on over it.
 Even close friends have to facepalm upon hearing of his or her exploits.
 Who Would Be Stupid Enough?
 These people, that's who!

 Compare Artificial Stupidity, the video game equivalent of this which is a result of AI rather than the script being against them.
 Contrast Death by Pragmatism and Let's Get Dangerous!.
 Not to be confused with Evilutionary Biologist or The Social Darwinist, although they generally consider it a Moral Event Horizon to not kill the dumb.
+Also not to be confused with Driven to Suicide, which is the intentional, despair-induced taking of one's life.
 See also Suicidal Overconfidence, another video game version.
 Lethally Stupid is when someone's stupidity simply causes havoc, instead of being the cause of their demise.
+Unless someone reacts to their impending self-inflicted doom with extreme élan, an Undignified Death is pretty much guaranteed.

 - Anime & Manga